 Graduation with Honors.
-Members of a graduating class who complete their work with a cumulative grade point average of 3.9 or above are graduated Summa Cum Laude; those who complete their work with a GPA of 3.7 to 3.89 are graduated Magna Cum Laude; and those who complete their work with a GPA of 3.5 to 3.69 are graduated Cum Laude.
+Members of a graduating class who complete their work with a pure Texas Tech University grade point average of 3.9 or above are graduated Summa Cum Laude; those who complete their work with a GPA of 3.7 to 3.89 are graduated Magna Cum Laude; and those who complete their work with a GPA of 3.5 to 3.69 are graduated Cum Laude.
 Appropriate designation of the honor is made on the diploma and on the commencement program.
-No student is considered for graduation honors unless at least 40 percent (minimum 48 semester credit hours) has been completed at Texas Tech University.
+Students are considered for graduation honors only if a minimum of 48 semester credit hours has been completed at Texas Tech University.
 The grade point average for graduation honors is calculated using all hours taken at Texas Tech University, including enrollment in the last 30 hours prior to graduation, which includes Texas Tech University approved study abroad credit, pass/fail credit, and graduate hours applied toward the undergraduate degree.
 However, no CLEP, foreign language placement tests, or similar types of credit that do not involve course enrollment should be counted in calculating the GPA for graduation honors.
 Only grades earned at Texas Tech are counted, and only the cumulative GPA without grade replacements is used to calculate honors.